Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Results and discussion

-It is important to mention that the $\Lambda_\nu$WDM model yields significantly tight upper bounds on the sum of neutrino masses in all cases.
-The most tighter upper bound, $\sum m_{\nu}<0.17$ eV at 95\% CL is obtained with the inclusion of HST prior in our analyses.
-With the other data combinations, we have obtained relatively weaker bounds (see Table \ref{Table_M2}) which are inline with the recent literature, for instant, those found in \cite{Choudhury2,Valentino,Giusarma13,Yang2, kumar22} which are imposed from different data sets and different analyses.
-It is known that the observational upper bounds on neutrino masses becomes weaker when analyzed in the context of extended cosmological scenarios.
-Thus, in the present analysis, we have found slightly weaker constraints on $\sum m_{\nu}$ compare to the bounds obtained from final Planck release which yields, $\sum m_\nu < 0.13$ eV at 95\% CL from Planck(TT,TE,EE + LowE + Lensing + BAO), based on $\Lambda$CDM model \cite{Planck2018}.

-The constraints on $N_{\rm eff}$ are inline with the standard prediction.
-We have also observed the effect of neutrino properties on $H_0$.
-The parameter $\sum m_\nu$ shows a slight negative correlation with $H_0$, see the left panel of Figure \ref{h0_mnuneff} whereas the parameter $N_{\rm eff}$ is found in a perfect positive correlation with the Hubble parameter today, see the right panel of Figure \ref{h0_mnuneff}).
-Also, as reported in Table \ref{Table_M2}, the inclusion of HST prior in the analysis increases the mean value of $N_{\rm eff}$ with $N_{\rm eff} = 2.99\pm 0.35$ at 95\% C and reduces the error with respect to other data sets.
-These constraints on $N_{\rm eff}$ are in excellent agreement with the constraints from final Planck results \cite{Planck2018}.
-Thus, varying $N_{\rm eff}$ is helpful to relieve the tension on the parameter, $H_0$ with local measurements.
+We find significantly tight upper bounds on the sum of neutrino masses in all cases.
+The most tight upper bound, $\sum m_{\nu}<0.58$ eV at 95\% CL is obtained from the CMB+BAO+PP+DES data combination.
+With the other data combinations, we have obtained relatively weaker bounds.
+It is known that the observational upper bounds on neutrino masses become weaker when analyzed in the context of extended cosmological scenarios \cite{Choudhury2,Valentino,Giusarma13,Yang2, kumar22}.
+Thus, in the present analysis, we have found slightly weaker constraints on $\sum m_{\nu}$ compared to the bounds obtained from final Planck release which yields, $\sum m_\nu < 0.13$ eV at 95\% CL from CMB+BAO, based on $\Lambda$CDM model \cite{Planck2018}.
+The parameter $\sum m_\nu$ shows a negative correlation with $H_0$ in case of CMB data, (see the left panel of Figure \ref{h0_mnuneff}) whereas the parameter $N_{\rm eff}$ exhibits a positive correlation with $H_0$, (see the right panel of Figure \ref{h0_mnuneff}).
+These constraints on $N_{\rm eff}$ are relatively weaker but in agreement with the constraints from final Planck results \cite{Planck2018}.
+Likewise, the constraints on $H_0$ in all the cases are relatively weaker but consistent with $H_0 = 67.27\pm 0.60{\rm \,km\, s^{-1}\, Mpc^{-1}}$ (68\% CL)~\cite{Planck2018} inferred from \textit{Planck} 2018 assuming the standard $\Lambda$CDM model.
+It means the $H_0$ tension is not relaxed in the $\Lambda_{\nu}$WDM model.

-From Table \ref{Table_M2}, we see larger mean values of $H_0$ in all cases analysed here when compare to the $\Lambda$CDM model.
-Particularly, when we take into account the HST prior in the analysis.
-We have obtained $H_0=69.70 \pm 1.10$ Km s$^{-1}$ Mpc$^{-1}$ at 68\% CL by combining all data sets, showing a slight preference for the local measurements of $H_0$.